mjordan/islandora_batch_load_children/README.md

 `foo_01.tif` will be the first child and `foo_02.tif` will be the second child.

 The sequence number each object is assigned in relation to its parent is determined by how its filename sorts compared to its sibling files using PHP's [natsort](https://www.php.net/manual/en/function.natsort.php) function.

+## Validating your input

+Before you ingest child objects, you should validate your input (the objects and files named in your input file).
+To do so, run

+`drush --user=admin islandora_batch_load_children_check_input  --input_file=/tmp/test.txt`

+where `--input_file` is your input file.
+You can also include the `--namespace` and `--child_title_label` options in this command.

+Note that this command does not create a batch job, or write to your Islandora repository or Drupal in any way.

 ## Cleaning up